Governance Cockpit

 Finished publications of diagrams (catalog items) in the selected repository:

 To provide an overview of the finished publications in the selected repository, these bar charts summarize the published diagrams (catalog items).
 For each month of the past year, a bar shows the number of diagrams (catalog items) for which a release workflow was completed in that month.
-The last bar represents the number of already published diagrams (catalog items) in the current month.
-If you hover over a bar with the mouse, the exact number of completed publications for the selected month is displayed.
+The last bar shows the number of diagrams (catalog items) already published in the current month.
+If you move the mouse over a bar, the exact number of completed publications for that month is shown.

 The bar charts counting the number of published diagrams and catalog items in the last months is displayed here.